 By Emily Butterfield

 The Mt.
 Baker Scenic Byway (State Route 542) is a beautiful year-round playground for outdoor adventurers.
 The 58-mile route near the Canadian border runs northeast from Bellingham to Artist Point and is the only road to reach Mt.
 Baker Ski Area.
-It’s a 1.5-hour drive from our Vancouver, BC depot and under 3 hours from our Seattle depot.
+It’s under 3 hours from our Seattle camper van rental site.

 From fall through early summer, the last 2.7 miles of the road is closed between the upper ski resort and the Artist Point parking lot due to snow.
-This snowy section is a popular route for snowshoers and backcountry skiers and snowboards.
+This snowy section is a popular route for snowshoers, backcountry skiers, and snowboarders.
 During the summer months, the highway leads to many stunning hiking trails in the Mt.
 Baker Wilderness and North Cascades National Park.

 Artist Point is one of the most beautiful vistas you can reach by car in the entire state.
 After a few hairpin turns, Mt.
 Baker highway ends in the Artist Point parking lot where you’ll find several trailheads for day or overnight hikes.
 You can easily enjoy the scenery right from the parking lot or along a short footpath.
 You’ll get up-close views of Mt.
 Shuksan, Mt.Baker and the rugged North Cascade range.
 Be sure to catch Mt.
 Shuksan’s reflection in one of the tarns or Picture Lake.

 2. Stop and Smell the Wildflowers on Yellow Aster Butte